-- a) RAC notes that the calculation of total releases of NPEO to waste water depends on the estimated release of NPEO from textiles, which as described above is highly uncertain, and could vary over an order of magnitude. - b) The estimate of NP/NPEO releases from non-textile sources is complicated and based on a large number of untested assumptions: - Information on tonnages linked to specific uses and recommended risk management measures appears to be missing14.
+- a) RAC notes that the calculation of total releases of NPEO to waste water depends on the estimated release of NPEO from textiles, which as described above is highly uncertain, and could vary over an order of magnitude. - b) The estimate of NP/NPEO releases from non-textile sources is complicated and based on a large number of untested assumptions: - Information on tonnages linked to specific uses and recommended risk management measures appears to be missing15.
 The dossier therefore makes arbitrary modifications to the ERCs for various product types, which are acknowledged to be conservative assumptions that have not been checked with relevant industrial sector representatives.
-This builds substantial uncertainty into their reliability.
+This builds substantial uncertainty into their reliability. - RAC considers that the assumed breakdown rate for NP derivatives to NP in WWTP is unsubstantiated, and may significantly over- or under-predict releases for some product types.

-$^{^{14}}$ RAC notes that NP is listed on the CoRAP for 2014, with the intention of clarifying sources and pathways to the environment.
+15 RAC notes that NP is listed on the CoRAP for 2014, with the intention of clarifying sources and pathways to the environment.

-- RAC considers that the assumed breakdown rate for NP derivatives to NP in WWTP is unsubstantiated, and may significantly over- or under-predict releases for some product types. - It is not known whether the chemical market for Sweden is representative for the rest of Europe.
+- It is not known whether the chemical market for Sweden is representative for the rest of Europe.
 The scaling up of releases from Sweden to the EU based on population size is therefore uncertain. - The predicted releases for some product types considered in the dossier only occur during formulation and processing.
 Although the magnitude of these releases are important for comparison with the textile releases, they will not necessarily contribute to local concentrations in WWTP as they will only take place at relatively few (almost certainly industrial) sites.
 It could therefore be misleading to include them in combination with textile releases. - Based on the approach adopted in the dossier, "cleaning agents" contribute 24 per cent to the total releases of 'NP equivalents' from non-textile sources to waste water.
 RAC notes that Annex XVII of REACH restricts the use of NPEOs for domestic cleaning, metal working and industrial/institutional cleaning (except where the washing liquid is recycled or incinerated).
 In theory there should be no release from this source, which casts some doubt on the approach, unless the term 'cleaning agent' refers to other applications. - c) RAC thinks that a more reliable estimate of the contribution of textile washing to NPEO and NP levels might be obtained by estimating influent/effluent concentrations, and comparing these with measured influent/effluent data.
 In this way, no assumptions need to be made about the origin of the other sources.
 This calculation has not been performed in the dossier, so is included here.

-As previously noted in this opinion, WWTP influent contains significant quantities of NP, as described in the dossier and confirmed by UK data provided during PC, and it seems likely that this NP comes from sources other than NPEO (although based on the limited data available, textiles could still be a small direct source).
-To estimate the relative contribution of NPEO to NP levels in effluent, an illustrative calculation can be based on the geometric and arithmetic mean influent concentrations of 1.92 & $2.85 \mu J$ for NP and $1.60 \& 4.03 \mu J$ for NP1-15EO from the UK data set:
+As previously noted in this opinion, WWTP influent contains significant quantities of NP, as described in the dossier16 and confirmed by UK data provided during PC, and it seems likely that this NP comes from sources other than NPEO (although based on the limited data available, textiles could still be a small direct source).
+To estimate the relative contribution of NPEO to NP levels in effluent, an illustrative calculation can be based on the geometric and arithmetic mean influent concentrations of 1.92 & 2.85 μ g/L for NP and 1.60 & 4.03 μ g/L for NP1-15EO from the UK data set: